juliangut/docker-phpdev/README.md

 Fixed remote session identifier.

-_Note: scape the string for use in sed_
+_Note: escape the string for use in sed_

 #### XDEBUG_FILE_LINK_FORMAT